-Attorney Wiseman has more than 15 years of legal experience to offer your case and is a former prosecutor, meaning he has a unique insight into what the opposition might be thinking or planning about your case.
+Attorney Wiseman has 20 years of legal experience to offer your case and is a former prosecutor, meaning he has a unique insight into what the opposition might be thinking or planning about your case.

 Contact us at (407) 708-9127 or fill out our online form to schedule a free initial case consultation with us today.